-National Curriculum reform: The gap between what is known and what is delivered to children in the National Curriculum is every widening.
+National curriculum reform: The gap between the current state of scientific knowledge and what is delivered to children in the national curriculum is growing ever wider.

-For example: children learning about and looking after their bodies (1), their emotions (2) and their minds (3).
+Take, for example, children learning about and learning how to look after their body (1), their emotions (2) and their mind (3).

-(3) Cognitive neuroscientists know so much more about how the brain learns and therefore, how teachers can facilitate learning so that children can learn the way the brain works – it is not happening
+(3) Cognitive neuroscientists know so much more about how the brain learns and therefore how teachers can facilitate learning so that children can learn the way the brain works – and yet it is not happening

 Given the urgent challenges facing individuals in today’s fast moving and everchanging society, the sooner the national curriculum gets its act together the better.